-Students' academic progress will be evaluated at the end of each academic year.
-Students who are not successfully completing courses at the minimum levels, as outlined above, are considered to be making unsatisfactory progress and will not be eligible for financial aid for the following semester.
+Students' academic progress will be evaluated at the end of each academic year, with the exception of one-year certificate programs which are evaluated after one term.
+Students who are not successfully completing courses at the minimum levels, as outlined above, have not made satisfactory academic progress and will not be eligible for financial aid for the following semester.
 When a student's financial aid has been terminated, his/her academic status will be reviewed after the following academic semester to determine if financial aid can be reinstated.
-Financial aid eligibility will be reinstated once the student reaches the required minimum.

-Students may appeal in writing to the Director of Financial Aid if they believe that extenuating circumstances were present.
-For a description of the appeal process, as well as a further detailed description of the academic progress requirements, please contact the Financial Aid Office at 717.560.8254 or by email.
+Students will be notified of their unsatisfactory academic progress and can appeal in writing to the Director of Financial Aid if they believe that extenuating circumstances were present.
+For a description of the appeal process, as well as a further detailed description of the academic progress requirements, please contact the Financial Aid Office at 717.560.8254 or by email, financialaid@lbc.edu.